harshvardhaniimi/personal-website/content/blog/the-question-of-god/2023-02-01-meditation/index.Rmd

 Using the skills I developed in the first three days, I started to scan my body from head to toe, becoming aware of sensations and emotions as they arose.
 Over the next few days, I worked on increasing my ability to scan my body and recognizing the impermanence of sensations and emotions.

-You'll realise how you become happy, angry, or sad because your mind will jump from meditation to a past memory or a future desire.
+I become happy, angry, or sad as my mind jumped from meditation to a past memory or a future desire.
-I was eagerly looking forward to eating Paani-puri, for example.
+I was eagerly looking forward to eating Paani-puri.
-You'll see how your body feels in all of them.
+I noticed how my body sensed thouse memories and desires.
-Then, you'll see those sensations come and go.
+I saw those sensations come and go.
-The lesson there is the impermanence of everything.
+I realised their nature of temporary visits.

 > Buddha said that your mind will remember how it felt even though the original stimulus would go away.
 > Every sensation is temporary.